Towards Proactive Safe Human-Robot Collaborations via Data-Efficient Conditional Behavior Prediction: Simulation Environment

 \textbf{Reactive Robot:} For a less naive baseline, we use a reactive goal selection method based on observational Bayesian inference, which picks a goal that is close to the robot but is not the inferred goal of the human:

-\textbf{Proactive-NN Robot:} We implement a learning-based conditional behavior prediction model that has a similar structure to other learning-based CBP models from the literature~\cite{tolstaya2021identifying, salzmann2020trajectron++}.
-The model takes in the agents' trajectory history and the robot's future plan and outputs the probability of the human reaching each goal.
-Our training dataset consists of 3.5 million data points (approximately 97 hours of data for this particular human-robot interaction).
-We use the same proactive goal-selection method \eqref{eqn:final_objective} for this approach.
+\textbf{Proactive-NN Robot:} For a strong baseline, we implement a learning-based conditional behavior prediction model that has a similar structure to other learning-based CBP models from the literature~\cite{tolstaya2021identifying, salzmann2020trajectron++}.
+It takes in the agents' trajectory history and the robot's future plan and outputs the probability of the human reaching each goal.
+We construct a dataset of 3.5 million data points and use the same proactive goal-selection method \eqref{eqn:final_objective} for this approach.